 How can one pass an On Line Krav Maga test.

-At Israeli Krav International (IKI) we understand that not everyone cam come to Israel for extensive training, not everyone can host week long training sessions, so we offer options.
+At Israeli Krav International (IKI) we understand that not everyone can come to Israel for extensive training, not everyone can host week-long training sessions, so we offer options.

 Not only do we offer many options for training but we feel that a combination of options is the best.

 In the "Old days" you came to class, learned a technique and tried to remember it.
-You might not see that technique again for some time (depending on how structured the lessons are in that particular school) .
-You did not have a video or a DVD to go back to for reference, or to take another look once you got home.
-Personally I would grab a napkin or a scrap of paper and make a quick drawing of the new technique.
+You might not see that technique again for some time (depending on how structured the lessons are in that particular school).
+You did not have a video or a DVD to go back to for reference or to take another look once you got home.
+Personally, during class I would grab a napkin or a scrap of paper and make a quick drawing of the new technique.
 When I would come home and pull out the crumpled napkin or scrap of paper, I was not always sure of what I had drawn.
+Often I could not tell what was a leg, what was an arm etc.

 Thus, DVDs and On-Line programs add a great deal even to the regular dojo student who faithfully attends class three times per week.
 (In my case it was more like 10 lessons per week).
 The student can look at the technique, again and again, in slow motion, and make sure they understand it correctly.

 We are all different and we learn differently.
 Some people can do great with only the On-Line program while others must have a hands-on teacher.
 Personally I feel a combination of the two is best.
 While a great deal can be learned from a video there are still nuances that can only be picked up in person.

 What we offer;,

 Once you join the on line distance training program.
 We also offer detailed, step by step, easy to follow DVDs.

 We offer seminars around the world (contact us if you wish to host a seminar).